y-arjun-y/arjunyadav/pages-md/notebook.md

 #### Apr-May 2024

+- Applied for the AI Safety Careers Course!
 - Part of the [Horizon Omega team](/projects#horizonomega)!
 - Applied for the AI Safety, Ethics and Society course!
 - Got accepted to AI Safety Fundamentals: Governance course!